-A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
+This course presents a work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 A learning plan is developed by the college and the employer.

 Prerequisite: Successful completion of at least

 21 hours of Paralegal Studies

 coursework

+Type: TECH